forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **213\.
 House Robber II**: Same as "198.
 House Robber", except that the first and last number cannot be chosen both.

 Maximum of two sub-problems of "198.
 House Robber".

+**214. Shortest Palindrome**:  Given a string `s`, you are allowed to convert it to a palindrome by adding characters in front of it.
+Find and return the shortest palindrome you can find by performing this transformation.

+Find the longest palindrome starting from the beginning.
+For each substring, check whether it's a  palindrome.

 **215. Kth Largest Element in an Array**